David Emerson: Resolution of softwood lumber issue

 On April 27, 2006, Prime Minister Harper announced that Canada had reached an agreement with the United States on softwood lumber.
 Working closely with Minister Emerson and Canadian ambassador to the U.S. Michael Wilson, this landmark agreement resolved a dispute disrupting Canada–U.S. relations since 1982 when U.S. lumber producers first petitioned against Canadian softwood lumber imports under U.S. countervailing duty law.
 Previous Liberal governments had enacted two five-year deals, the last one expiring March 31, 2001.
 Since then, Canada had been locked in costly domestic and international litigation as U.S. lumber companies charged Canada with dumping subsidized lumber into the U.S. market.

 The softwood lumber deal ensured no quotas or tariffs at current lumber prices, repayment of at least $4 billion in unfairly collected duties to lumber companies, and provincial and regional flexibility depending on operating conditions.
 "Canada’s bargaining position was strong; our conditions were clear; and this agreement delivers", said the prime minister.
 "It’s a good deal that resolves this long-standing dispute and allows us to move on."
 The deal also received support from Canada's three major softwood producing provinces, British Columbia, Quebec and Ontario.

 Following the initial announcement, the province of British Columbia expressed dissatisfaction with the agreement's details.
 Claiming industry support, B.C.'s forestry minister, Rich Coleman, threatened to "derail the deal" if the provincial government's concerns were not met.
 Under contention were several details, including an "opt-out" clause (allowing either Canadian or U.S. governments to back out of the deal after 23 months).

 A number of analysts described the deal as a shameful capitulation of Canadian interests.
 The deal included language requiring all Canadian companies to drop legal actions against the U.S. government.

 On September 12, 2006, Emerson and U.S Trade Representative Susan Schwab officially signed the deal in Ottawa.

 The softwood lumber deal was passed on December 6, 2006, and received Royal Assent on December 12, 2006.

 Foreign Affairs ministry

 On May 26, 2008, Emerson was appointed Minister of Foreign Affairs following the resignation of Maxime Bernier, though it was reported at the time that Emerson's appointment to the position would be brief.
 In a cabinet shuffle on June 25, 2008, Prime Minister Harper finalized Emerson's position as Minister of Foreign Affairs.

 Retirement

 On September 2, 2008, it was reported that Emerson would not run in the 2008 federal election, citing the lengthy commute from Vancouver to Ottawa as the reason.
-Also, he wanted time to spend with his son, James, his daughter, Elizabeth, and his son-in law, Patrick.